Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 I also went through the April 14 Ingersoll, OK tornado video to pull out some still captures.
 This was tornado #4 for me this day:

-This table shows the probabilites of an expedition happening in a particular date range:
+This table shows the probabilites of a chase happening in a particular date range: